 3.7 Unless cancelled earlier in accordance with the conditions, the Contract shall terminate once the relevant English Language Product has been delivered in full, at which point the obligations set out in the conditions shall cease (except for the restrictions on use of course materials set out in clause 11, which will continue forever).

 3.8 If you have not received your Booking Confirmation within 72 hours after submitting your Registration Application, please contact the British Council by sending an email to firstname.lastname@example.org.
 No place will have been reserved for you until you are sent your Booking Confirmation.
 Details of how you can access an English Language Product which is delivered wholly or partially as a Digital Service will be sent to you either as part of the Booking Confirmation or separately by email or other electronic notification.
-Please note, the British Council cannot accept payments made from banks sanctioned by the UK or any other relevant jurisdiction.
+The British Council cannot accept payments made from banks (or other financial institutions) sanctioned by the UK or any other relevant jurisdiction.
+Where the British Council discovers evidence of payment from a sanctioned bank and/or sanctioned financial institution we will freeze all funds related to that payment and will be unable to deliver the service for which the payment was intended.
+Please therefore ensure that you do not make payments from an account in a sanctioned bank and/or sanctioned financial institution.

 4. Cancellation by the British Council

 4.1 The British Council may cancel the Contract by giving you notice in writing (whether by email or otherwise) for any reason at any time prior to the relevant English Language Product start date (including prior to you first accessing for the first time any self –access product, blended learning product, or other online English Language Product.
 If the British Council cancels the Contract pursuant to this clause 4.1 it shall refund any fees already paid by you in connection with the relevant English Language Product.
-Please note that The British Council cannot make payments to banks sanctioned by the UK or any other relevant jurisdiction.
-If you request a refund to be sent to an account at a sanctioned bank, you will be asked to nominate an alternative method of payment that does not breach sanctions.
+The British Council cannot make payments to banks (or other financial institutions) sanctioned by the UK or any other relevant jurisdiction.
+If you request a refund to be sent to an account at a sanctioned bank and/or sanctioned financial institution, you will be asked to nominate an alternative method of payment that does not breach sanctions.
+Failure to provide an alternative method of payment will result in non-payment of the relevant funds.

 4.2 The British Council may also cancel the Contract at any time, without liability to you if: ((a) you breach the conditions; or (b) the British Council is unable to provide the relevant English Language Product in full due to a reason beyond its reasonable control.